karenpayneoregon/working-with-interfaces-2/readme.md

 - IEnumerable (and IEnumerable): for use with foreach and LINQ
 - IDisposable: for resources requiring cleanup, used with using
+- ICloneable: allows creating objects of a class having same values as another instance using the Clone method.
 - IQueryable: lets you execute requests against queriable data sources.
 - INotifyPropertyChange : For data binding to UI classes in WPF, winforms
 - IComparable and IComparer: for generalized sorting